caseyg/awesome/TOPICS.md

 *   [decaporg/decap-cms](https://github.com/decaporg/decap-cms) - A Git-based CMS for Static Site Generators

+*   [postlight/awesome-cms](https://github.com/postlight/awesome-cms) - 📚 A collection of open and closed source Content Management Systems (CMS) for your perusal.

 ## emdash

 *   [emdash-cms/emdash](https://github.com/emdash-cms/emdash) - EmDash is a full-stack TypeScript CMS based on Astro; the spiritual successor to WordPress